apache/infrastructure-website/content/pages/slack.md

 ### Slack Account Types ###

-Slack has three different types of accounts, member, multi-channel guest, and single-channel guest. <a href="https://slack.com/help/articles/201314026-Permissions-on-a-Slack-workspace" target="_blank">Slack has a detailed list of permissions on their site.</a>
-  - Member
+Slack has three account types:
-      - A member has full access to all Slack's features, including inviting others to join the workspace.
+  - **Member**: has full access to all Slack's features, including inviting others to join the workspace.
-  - Multi-Channel Guest
-      - Limited access inside Slack, however they can join as many channels as they wish.
+  - **Multi-Channel Guest**: has limited access inside Slack, but can join as many open channels as they wish.
-  - Single-Channel Guest
-      - These accounts are only allowed to access the channel they are invited to join.
+  - **Single-Channel Guest**: can only access the channel they are invited to join.

+Slack has a list of <a href="https://slack.com/help/articles/201314026-Permissions-on-a-Slack-workspace" target="_blank">permissions</a> for these account types.

-### ASF and Slack 'members' ###
+#### ASF and Slack 'members' ####

 Both the ASF and Slack use the term 'member', but in different ways.
+The Slack use of "member" is above.

-  - For the Apache Software Foundation:
+For the Apache Software Foundation:

 - An <a href="https://www.apache.org/foundation/how-it-works.html#asf-members" target="_blank">ASF Member</a> is a "person who was nominated by current members and elected due to merit for the evolution and progress of the foundation."
  - A <a href="https://www.apache.org/foundation/how-it-works.html#pmc-members" target="_blank">PMC member</a> is a "developer or a committer that was elected" to the PMC.
-  - For Slack, a "member" is anyone who uses their @apache.org email address to join, the `https://s.apache.org/slack-invite` invite link, or isn't a guest account.

 ## Joining project channels ##